Construction Data Architecture & Taxonomy

 }

-def process_document(self, doc_id: str, current_status: str, target_status: str) -> bool:
+def transition(self, doc_id: str, current: str, target: str) -> bool:

-if target_enum not in self._allowed_transitions.get(current_enum, set()):
+if target_state not in ALLOWED_TRANSITIONS[current_state]:

 return False

-self.routing_log.append({"doc_id": doc_id, "from": current_status, "to": target_status})
+self.routing_log.append({"doc_id": doc_id, "from": current, "to": target})

 return True